scythe410/Restauarnt-Website-NEPTUNE/README.md

 - **Styles:** Modify CSS files for custom branding or layout changes.

 ## Credits
-- Design and development by Ramiru.
+- Design and development by Ramiru De Silva.
 - Images and icons are for demonstration purposes.
 - Fonts from [Google Fonts](https://fonts.google.com/).
 - Icons from [Boxicons](https://boxicons.com/).